Chewy Coffee Cookies

 Like I said earlier, the ingredients in this recipe are super simple to find.
 Here’s what you’ll need:

 - Brown sugar – we use mostly brown sugar to make the cookies extra chewy.
+Light or brown will work.

 - Instant coffee – try to find a higher-quality instant coffee for the best flavor.
+It will make a big difference!
+You can find this in the coffee or baking aisles at the grocery store.

 - Add the dry ingredients and mix the dough just until it comes together.
-At this point, you can refrigerate the dough if you want to help the flavor develop.
+At this point, you can refrigerate the dough if you want to help the flavor develop a bit more!

-- Next, scoop the dough into balls.
-Roll the balls into some granulated sugar, and set them on a parchment-lined baking sheet a few inches apart.
+- Roll the balls into some granulated sugar, and set them on a parchment-lined baking sheet a few inches apart.

-- Bake the cookies at 350°F for about 7 minutes.
+- Bake the cookies at 350°F (177°C) for about 7 minutes.
 Using oven mitts, bang the pan on the oven rack until you have ripples on the edges and the air escapes from the cookies.
 Rotate the pan and bake the cookies for another 1-2 minutes, until the edges are just lightly golden brown.

 - Lastly, remove the cookies from the oven.
 If they have puffed up again, give them another pan-bang on the counter.
 Let them cool for a few minutes.
 Then, transfer the cookies to a rack to cool completely.
 Enjoy with some hot coffee!